netzpirat/haml-coffee/README.md

 ## Changelog

-Feel free to take a look at the [changelog](https://github.com/9elements/haml-coffee/blob/master/CHANGELOG.md).
+Feel free to take a look at the crispy [changelog](https://github.com/9elements/haml-coffee/blob/master/CHANGELOG.md) instead of crawling through the commit history.

 ## Related projects